-Real food is going to lead to better and stronger health, both mentally and physically.
+Real food is going to lead to better health, both mentally and physically.

 If you think you do not have to be stronger in mind and body for your life after divorce, you are in a dream world.

-One day, after the divorce proceedings are said and done, you are going to wake up in a new world.
+One day, after the divorce proceedings are said and done, you are going to wake up in a new world that looks like this:

-You are out of your home, or your husband or wife are out of your home.
+- You’re out of your home, or your husband or wife is out of your home.

-You will be subject to depression and even worse, especially if you are the one whose life looks most different than what it was before.
+- You will be subject to depression and suicidal ideation, especially if you are the one whose life looks most different than what it was before.

-Divorced men have higher rates of mortality, substance abuse, depression, and lack of social support, according to a new article in Journal of Men’s Health, a peer-reviewed publication from Mary Ann Liebert, Inc., publishers.1)https://www.eurekalert.org/pub_releases/2013-09/mali-hdd093013.php
+Divorced men have higher rates of mortality, substance abuse, depression, and lack of social support, according to a new article in the Journal of Men’s Health, a peer-reviewed publication from Mary Ann Liebert, Inc., publishers.¹

 Your best path to a healthier life after divorce is to start acquiring healthier habits right now, today.

-Go to sleep on time, try to get 8 or more hours of sleep, drink alot of water, up to a gallon a day, or at least half your weight in ounces, eat real food, and make sure you move and walk every day.
+Go to sleep on time, try to get eight or more hours of sleep, drink a lot of water, up to a gallon a day, or at least half your weight in ounces, eat real food, and make sure you move and walk every day.

 What does lifting weights have to do with a better life after divorce?